 Santa Barbara criminal defense attorney William C. Makler has been working in both State and Federal criminal justice since 1989.
 He has been practicing law in California since 1996 and is licensed to practice law in all the courts of the State of California, and the Eastern and Central Federal District Courts of California.
 He is a graduate of the University of California at San Diego and McGeorge (UOP) School of Law where he was awarded honors in trial advocacy.

 Mr. Makler is an accomplished trial attorney with abundant experience defending nearly every kind of criminal charge including, but not limited to, homicides, DUI, assaults, batteries, domestic violence, drug sales & possession, gun crimes, sex crimes and thefts.
 He is exceptionally experienced at defending all variety of alcohol offenses including, MIP’s, Fake ID’s, Furnishing Alcohol to Minors, and public intoxication charges.
-In fact, Mr. Makler has been a stalwart advocate for non-criminal outcomes for area college-aged students facing minor alcohol related charges (http://dailynexus.com/2008-
+In fact, Mr. Makler has been a stalwart advocate for non-criminal outcomes for area college students facing minor alcohol related charges (http://dailynexus.com/2008-

 Mr. Makler has represented thousands of DUI defendants on the Central Coast and, by doing so, he has achieved mastery in every aspect of DUI defense including, but not limited to, pretrial motions, jury trials, appeals and DMV hearings (as well as writs and appeals from adverse action by the DMV).
 Mr. Makler was on the faculty of the Santa Barbara & Ventura Colleges of the Law (2006-8) where he taught evidence.